trlumph/lab4_ps/README.md

 ![image](https://user-images.githubusercontent.com/113860350/209079503-74292349-d5af-4f05-9f83-f5451c83c676.png)

-For the solution and explanation, please launch the <a href = "https://github.com/trlumph/lab4_ps/blob/main/P-Slab4.html">html-flie</a>.
+For the solution and explanation, please launch the <a href = "https://github.com/trlumph/lab4_ps/blob/main/P-Slab4.html">html-flie</a> or the Rmd-flie.